 With great Japanese hospitality from the owners of the house, your delicious meals will be made with the freshest local ingredients.
 The hoba miso cuisine will most likely be on the menu too!

-At night, the traditional Japanese hearth, irori, might be lit up with fire, especially in winter.
+At night, the traditional Japanese hearth, irori, might be illuminated with fire, especially in winter.
 Having a conversation with the owner around the hearth will definitely be one of the highlights of the stayover (≧▽≦).

-HERE is the list of 19 unique gassho-zukuri houses that you can book to stay overnight.
-Each of them has different charms (whether it is a house with a great view or whether you want one that includes shamisen – a Japanese guitar performance…etc).
+HERE is the list of 18 unique gassho-zukuri houses that you can book to stay overnight.
+Each has different charms (whether it is a house with a great view or whether you want one that includes shamisen – a Japanese guitar performance…etc).

 Winter Light-Up Event at Shirakawa-gō